mocdaniel/devopsdays-amsterdam-2023/slides.md

 # Split it up

 What technology do I need to look at *right now*?
-What does it have to *do*?
+What does my tool have to *do*?

 ---
 transition: fade-out